p-rivero/ArduinoVGA/README.md

 Adapted from https://github.com/slu4coder/ArduinoVGA

+## Legacy branch

+The `VGA_Terminal.cpp` program in both the `main` and the `legacy` branches is an adaptation from Slu4's original sketch, with improved stability and readability.
+However, the `legacy` branch is compatible with the original ESC codes*, while the `main` branch will be used for adding new features (so it won't be compatible with programs designed for the original terminal).

+\* The only exceptions are the `ESC[C` and `ESC[D` codes, which didn't follow the ANSI standard and have been modified.
+Programs that relied on that incorrect behaviour will not work.

 ## How to compile:

 - Set Arduino Nano FuseA from default 0xFF to 0xBF.
 [See original video](https://youtu.be/Id3VYybrcws?t=269).